Dirt Is Better Than Air

 And it definitely wasn’t federal policy.

-Said it didn’t follow the post-Katrina standards.
+The message was clear: it did not follow the post-Katrina standards.

 No money.
 No support.